Purchase Computers and Software

 Protect Your Computer, Your Identity, and Your Privacy

-- Uninstall file sharing programs (for music, movies, software, etc. you don't own) prior to arriving at Cornell to avoid Copyright Infringement Risks.
+- Uninstall file sharing programs (for music, movies and software, etc. you don't own) prior to arriving at Cornell to avoid Copyright Infringement Risks.

 - Always practice risk prevention to minimize the chances of theft or compromise to your devices.
 Apply best practices to safeguard your mobile devices against malicious software and loss or theft by using security precautions for mobile handheld devices.
 Find more online security tips and information at the IT Security and Policy page.